Cat's behaviour, or how to understand your cat

 Knowing the common signs when your cat is feeling upset is essential.
 It will help you increase your cat’s well-being and make your cat feel safe and happy.

-Using FELIWAY CLASSIC will help to keep your cat feeling secure and at ease at all times, making for a very happy, playful, and affectionate cat!
+Using FELIWAY Optimum will help to keep your cat feeling secure and at ease at all times, making for a very happy, playful, and affectionate cat!

 Further advice on keeping your cat happy